How I got started as a software developer

 For employers, picking the best candidate for the job isn’t just about skills and experience.
 If it were, they wouldn’t ask for cover letters at all — hell, we might not even need interviews.
 We could just hire based on resumes alone.
 But of course, other things matter, too — things like personal traits, work habits, communication skills, people skills, intelligence, drive, and enthusiasm for the job.
 That’s where your cover letter comes in.
 It’s supposed to give a window into these things.

-Software development is a field where you need great communication and people skills, contrary to stereotype you see of developers programming alone in a dark room with lots of 1s and 0s glaring on their screen.
-You need to be able to explain your thought process as well as complex technical ideas to your peers - you're building a product in collaboration with many different people (product owners, user experience designers, QA engineers etc.)
+Software development is a field where you need great communication and people skills; contrary to stereotype you see of a developer wearing a hoodie who's programming alone in a dark room with lots of 0s and 1s on their screen.
+You need to be able to explain your thought process as well as complex technical ideas to your peers - you're building a product in collaboration with many different people (product owners, user experience designers, quality assurance engineers etc.)

 A cover letter is a good way of demonstrating these things - it shows employers you are someone they can work with.

-What worked for me won't necessarily work for everyone and indeed, everyone who has a job had their own trials and tribulations.
-This was my approach and while you could critique alot, it worked out well for me.
+What worked for me won't necessarily work for everyone and indeed, everyone who has gotten a job has had their own trials and tribulations.
+I had quite a lot of luck to get here and there are many things you could critique me on - one of those being consistency!

 Working as a developer has been a fantastic experience so far and I'm really glad I tried to become one.
 I've learnt so much in the past few months and been lucky enough to work with some really great colleagues.
 Writing this post and looking back, it's hard to believe how much I've progressed when I compare myself to this time last year.
 I'll keep trucking along so I can hopefully say the same next year.